espocrm/ext-template/README.md

 7. Commit changes.
 8. Profit.

-You can remove `copy-custom.js` for the repository if you don't plan to use it future.
+You can remove `copy-custom.js` from the repository if you don't plan to use it future.

 ## Versioning